ursi/nix-make-shell/README.md

   - `shellHook` -> `setup`
   - Declare aliases and functions in Nix for easier parsing of the created environment.

+This project has numbered branches which you can use in your flake URLs, the number will be bumped up whenever there is a breaking change, so you should aways be safe to upgrade if you don't change that number.

 ## Documentation

 ### default.nix